-If the user re-installs or replaces the software with a more recent version, the user either can uninstall the program (see Note below) or can just update a current version (versions subsequent to Version 2.0).
-To completely remove a version, go to the Windows Start Menu \rightarrow Settings \rightarrow Control Panel \rightarrow Add/Remove Programs and choose to remove "Ground Loop Design".
+If the user re-installs or replaces the software with a more recent version, the user either can uninstall the program or can just update a current version.
+To completely remove a version, go to the Windows Start Menu \rightarrow Settings \rightarrow Control Panel \rightarrow Add/Remove Programs and choose to remove "Ground Loop Design Residential".
 After removing the program, please conduct the new installation as described above.
 As long as the user does not manually delete folders, existing work files, pumps, and zone files will not be affected.